Meet the cast of Midsomer Murders series 20

 Andrew Gower performs Harry Ferabbee

 What else has Andrew Gower been in?
-He’s in all probability finest identified for enjoying Charles Stuart within the second season of time journey drama Outlander, however has additionally appeared on BBC One hit Poldark and big-budget Amazon fantasy collection Carnival Row.
+He’s most likely greatest identified for taking part in Charles Stuart within the second season of time journey drama Outlander, however has additionally appeared on BBC One hit Poldark and big-budget Amazon fantasy collection Carnival Row.

 Terence Maynard performs Ashley Denton

 What else has Terence Maynard been in?
-He’s finest identified for enjoying Tony Stewart on ITV cleaning soap opera Coronation Road and in addition had a small position within the Tom Cruise motion movie Fringe of Tomorrow.
+He’s greatest identified for taking part in Tony Stewart on ITV cleaning soap opera Coronation Road and likewise had a small position within the Tom Cruise motion movie Fringe of Tomorrow.

 Lorraine Burroughs performs Freya Ferabbee

 Who’s Freya Ferabbee?
 Freya is married to Curtis, Joe’s brother, however their relationship is in a tricky spot.
-He’s incessantly proven to be controlling and mistrusting, holding a detailed eye on her actions and who she spends time with.
+He’s steadily proven to be controlling and mistrusting, retaining an in depth eye on her actions and who she spends time with.
 Freya works at Denton’s restaurant half time in addition to being a yoga teacher.

 What else has Lorraine Burroughs been in?
-Burroughs had a lead position within the 2012 movie Quick Ladies and has additionally appeared on Carnival Row, Onerous Solar and ITV drama Butterfly.
+Burroughs had a lead position within the 2012 movie Quick Ladies and has additionally appeared on Carnival Row, Exhausting Solar and ITV drama Butterfly.

 Andrew Knott performs Mostyn Cartwright